Chapter 06: Horticulture in Gardens

 The assignment itself was simple enough: "Restore a plant to good health by spring."

-Tals’Hayun invited calm at the front of the greenhouse, like an imposing sentinel, a brickwarden built to control crowds and enforce the law.
-They stood two meters tall, their muscled shoulders a clear sign of their physique under flowing layers of hemp and cotton.
-Two large weathered hands gestured grandly to emphasize the professor’s words, which were delivered in a slow, driving rhythm that always seemed to find its closure.
+Tals'Hayun invited calm at the front of the greenhouse, like an imposing sentinel, a brickwarden built to control crowds and enforce the law.
+They stood two meters tall, their broad shoulders carrying well-stained curtains of hemp and cotton.
+Two weathered hands gestured grandly to emphasize the professor's words, which were delivered in a slow, driving rhythm that never failed to bring closure to each point.

-“I hope all of you have had the chance to sit and marvel for a moment at the brilliant display of color our garden has created– we leave behind the deep summer greens to find all manner of goldenrod shining in the sunlight, blue mistflowers painting our swales, ironweeds and asters flooding the sightline with their fuzzy purples.
-Our fortune is a simple one: beauty and comfort.”
+"I hope all of you have had the chance to sit and marvel for a moment at the brilliant display of color our garden has created— we leave behind the deep summer greens to find all manner of goldenrod and coneflowers shining in the sunlight, blue mistflowers painting our swales, ironweeds and bonesets flooding the sightline with their fuzzy purples and whites.
+Our fortune is a simple one: beauty and comfort."

-Jhun hadn’t yet noticed these details, nor could he– or Felix, as evidenced by his wild looking about.
-Neither could peer past the thick blanket of foliage that stretched across the walls of the greenhouse.
+Jhun hadn't yet noticed these details— nor Felix, as evidenced by his wild looking about.
+Neither could peer past the blanket of foliage that stretched the greenhouse walls.
 Inside this cocoon, warmth sprang eternal, like a dewy late morning under a seed moon.

-“Not to worry,” Tals’Hayun continued.
-“You’ll get a chance to see it for yourself.”
+"Not to worry," Tals'Hayun continued with a smile.
+"You'll have plenty chance to see it for yourself."

-“We must also give thanks for the bountiful harvests we’ve seen this summer, which I’m sure you’ve all enjoyed intimately.
-The growing season stretched an extra two weeks beyond the last, continued evidence of changing times.
+"We must also give thanks for the bountiful harvests we've seen this summer, which I'm sure you've all enjoyed intimately.
+Frost found us two weeks later this year than last, continued evidence of changing times.

 "Nevertheless, following the bloom and the grayfall, we must celebrate and reflect.
 As gardeners, we can only look forward if we first look back.
 A plant may spend years growing to its full potential, a tree a full zyuga to come to fruit.
 Some seeds must be sown seven generations ahead of their fruition.
 How will the garden host and sustain these treasures in the making?